Garnet Gateway for Faculty

 |Instructor Permission||allows a student permission to enter a course for those courses that require instructor permission for all students to gain entry|

-Faculty select this option from the “Faculty Class Information” menu at the end of the semester to enter final grades for students.
-During the grading period faculty may change the grade or leave some grades blank since the students cannot yet see them until the grades are “rolled” to the students’ transcripts.
+During the grading period faculty may change the grade or leave some grades blank since the students cannot see them until the grades are “rolled” to the students’ transcripts the day after the due date.
 The Registrar emails faculty announcing when grades are to be rolled for the semester.
 By faculty legislation it is 10 days after the last final examination.

 Students with legitimate issues may request to have their final grade deferred.
-Deferrals must be approved by the Dean of Students and a completion date and grade due date agreed upon by the instructor, the student and the Dean of Students.
+Deferrals must be requested by the student to the Dean of Students by the last day of classes.
+A completion date and grade due date must be agreed upon by the instructor, the student and the Dean of Students.
 Just prior to the rolling of grades the Registrar enters a grade of “DEF” for all students with approved deferrals.
 Instructors will receive an email reminder when a deferred grade due date is approaching.

-This feature allows you to view course enrollments on-line for all courses offered each semester.
-It updates as students add/drop courses, however you must remember to reload your browser for the most recent information and make sure you are not viewing a cached copy of the schedule.
+Faculty may view the schedule of courses for all courses offered each semester, including enrollment information following registration using the “Scheduled Courses: by term” list under the “Course Management” menu.
+It updates as students add/drop courses, however, you must remember to reload your browser for the most recent information and make sure you are not viewing a cached copy of the schedule.
 (Contact the Help Desk for assistance with using your browser to view information and clearing your cache.)

-You may view a particular course, set of courses, or the entire schedule by following the online instructions.
-Different computers may load the schedule at different speeds, therefore, do not click on a course until you are sure that the entire selection has loaded.
+You may view a particular course, set of courses, or the entire schedule by following the online search instructions.
+Course may also be filtered by instructors, programs and general education designations.

-Advisors may view student transcripts by selecting this option and entering the student ID.
-A list of your advisees is available on the faculty menu and you may select a student’s transcript for viewing from this area.
+A list of your advisees is available on the “Advising” menu and you may select a student’s transcript for viewing from this area.
 Department/program chairs also have access to the records of all students who have a major or secondary concentration in the department/program.
-If you require access to any other student’s transcript, the student may provide you with his or her ID and you may enter it directly.
+If you require access to any other student’s transcript, the student must provide you with his or her ID and you may enter it directly on the “Student Transcript” link under “Student information.”
 The transcript lists courses and grades by semester, with transfer courses at the beginning, courses listed by semester, and a credit summary, followed by courses currently in progress.

 You may select this option to view a variety of student addresses.
 Unless the student has requested otherwise, and a “confidential” flag shows, addresses are part of Bates College directory information and may be released to a third party.
 Do keep in mind, however, that the law states it may be released but we are not required to release it except in special circumstances outlined by FERPA, so use discretion.